How to Make Ojojo (Yam Fritters)

 Ingredients

-These ingredients will surely make the perfect batter for this ojojo recipe.
+These ingredients will surely make the perfect batter for the Ojojo.

 Water yam